1EdTech/cert-schema/README.md

 These are extensions to [Open Badges](http://openbadges.org/) schemas allowing the entire certificate contents to be registered and verified on a blockchain.

+The cert-schema python package allows verification of a Blockchain Certificate against the JSON schemas.
+This is not the same as validating the contents of a certificate against what is stored on the blockchain.
+See the cert-verifier project.

 ## JSON LD